A confident and skilful performer both in front of and behind the stumps, Prior developed into the ideal modern-day Test wicketkeeper-batsman.

-His glovework has improved markedly since he made his international debut, yet it is his batting that has allowed him to establish himself as one of the world's best performers in his position.
+His glovework improved markedly after his international debut, yet it was his batting that allowed him to establish himself as one of the world's best performers in his position.

-Prior is a naturally attacking player capable of taking games away from opposing teams, but also possesses a sound technique and temperament which enables him to dig in and play long innings when necessary.
+A naturally attacking player capable of taking games away from opposing teams, Prior also possessed a sound technique and temperament which enabled him to dig in and play long innings when necessary.